Patrick’s Barn: Ordering Too Little Concrete Was a Rookie Mistake

 Well, as you probably guessed, Bill was right.
 I ended up about 1/2 yard short.
 I knew it as soon as I heard the few remaining pieces of aggregate rattling around in the drum.
 The driver held up his hands and said, “I’m all out.”
 I ran over to the truck and asked him how long I’d have to wait for another load.
 He told me, “Probably a half hour.
 Feeling somewhat relieved, I told my coworkers.
 Bill replied with a smile, “That’s what they always say.”

 Even with my inexperience, I knew that the void in my slab was an increasingly bigger problem the longer it sat.
-The resulting cold joint could sacrifice the entire slab.
+The resulting cold joint could compromise the entire slab.
 I asked the driver to call in another two yards, the minimum delivery, even though I only needed 1/2 yard.

 Fortunately, the second truck showed up about 30 minutes later and saved my bacon, although this was perhaps the most expensive 1/2-yard of concrete ever.
 In round numbers, the first truck, with 9 yards, cost about $1000.
 The second, with 2 yards, of which I only needed a 1/2 yard, cost $430.
 I’m just thankful that the ready-mix supplier was able to save my slab with the speedy second delivery.
 Live and learn, I guess.
 Bill, in his seemingly unflappable style, said, “If there’s not some crisis, it wouldn’t be any fun.”